cosmos/ibc/spec/ics-3-connection-semantics/README.md

 ![Datatypes](datatypes.png)

-Consensus-related primitives are as defined in [ICS 2: Consensus Requirements](../spec/ics-2-consensus-requirements).
+`RootOfTrust`, `Header, and `updateRootOfTrust` are as defined in [ICS 2: Consensus Requirements](../spec/ics-2-consensus-requirements).

-Accumulator-related primitives are as defined in [ICS 23: Cryptographic Accumulator](../spec/ics-23-cryptographic-accumulator).
+`AccumulatorProof` and `verify` are as defined in [ICS 23: Cryptographic Accumulator](../spec/ics-23-cryptographic-accumulator).

-Versioning-related primitives are as defined in [ICS 6: Connection & Channel Versioning](../spec/ics-6-connection-channel-versioning).
+`Version` and `checkVersion` are as defined in [ICS 6: Connection & Channel Versioning](../spec/ics-6-connection-channel-versioning).

 `Identifier` is an opaque value used as the key for a connection object; it must serialize to a bytestring.
 The identifier is not necessarily intended to be a human-readable name (and likely should not be, to discourage squatting or racing for identifiers).
-The opening handshake protocol allows each chain to verify the identifier used to reference the connection on the other chain, so the chains could choose to come to agreemnt on a common identifier.
+The opening handshake protocol allows each chain to verify the identifier used to reference the connection on the other chain, so the chains could choose to come to agreement on a common identifier (via `chooseIdentifier` and `checkIdentifier`).
 Further discussion is deferred to [ICS 10: Chain Naming Convention](../spec/ics-10-chain-naming-convention).

 #### Requirements